 3 Leupold 119675 VX-R Scout Metric FireDot Scope

-While Leupold is best known for their classic sportsman grade rifle scopes, they have a full lineup of tough, modern innovative designs that are competing toe to toe with tactical companies.
+While Leupold is best known for their classic sportsman grade rifle scopes, they have a full line-up of tough, modern innovative designs that are competing toe to toe with tactical companies.
 In the realm scout scopes, they make the awesome fire dot reticle in a package that is hard to resist.

-This long eye relief scope is perfect, it combines modest magnification with a slim and trim 33mm objective bell.
+This long eye relief scope is perfect, it combines modest magnification with a slim and trim 33mm objective lens.
 Adding the fact that the fire dot reticle is illuminated much the same way that a red dot is, and you start to see why this is the perfect optic for an M1A.

 4 Vortex Optics Crossfire II 2-7x32 Scout, SFP Riflescope